lukewys/flowerjuce/README.md

 ![LayerCake UI](assets/text2sound4all.png)

 layercake is a standalone instrument for layering and manipulating audio samples with neural synthesis features. it allows for complex texture generation and sound design through an intuitive interface.

+## bugs?

+if you run into any trouble or find a bug, please [open an issue](https://github.com/hugofloresgarcia/unsound-juce/issues) on github.